RobDHess/torch_mlp/README.md

 # Torch-MLP
 *A library that should have been created ages ago*

-If you are like me, you have created many MLPs (or FFNs) in the past few years.
+If you are like me, you have created many MLPs (or FFNs) in PyTorch in the past few years.
 Perhaps you did something like this:

 ```python
 layers = []